tiepdotme/samui-samui.de/content/post/2008/08/2008-08-05-thaksin-verkauft-manchester-city.md

 Aber wie auch immer, er will ja gar nicht verkaufen, man hat nur gerade keine anderen Themen bei der Hand:

-> Last night a Manchester City spokesman said: &#8216;It is not true to say that Dr Thaksin Shinawatra is trying to sell Manchester City, nor that he is looking for a buyer.
+> Last night a Manchester City spokesman said: 'It is not true to say that Dr Thaksin Shinawatra is trying to sell Manchester City, nor that he is looking for a buyer.
 Since he bought the club a number of potential investors from his wide network of business associates have spoken to Dr Thaksin about investing in the club.
-These discussions have been nothing more than exploratory.&#8217;
+These discussions have been nothing more than exploratory.'

  [1]: http://www.nationmultimedia.com/2008/08/06/headlines/headlines_30079893.php